🤝 DAIC partners withPawtato

 The commission rate is the proportion of accrued staking reward that is paid to a validator for the services.
 A smaller commission means more rewards to you, but make sure the fee structure is reasonable with the quality of service being provided.

 Analyze the validator's commission history, noting their maximum cap and the rate of change at which they modify their fees.
-A reasonable cap, such as ~10-20%, and a low and consistent commission change rate would represent good financial management and predictability.
+Where the network exposes commission caps or maximum change rates, review both the current commission and how quickly it can change.
+A predictable commission policy is often more important than the lowest headline fee.
 Also avoid very low-fee or no-fee validators, because such are not likely to be able to support operation in the long run, or after attracting a few delegators, they might maximize commission.

 Choose validators whose rates align with your preferences, ensure they provide fair value for their services.
-Usually, the commission rate should be somewhere between 5% and 10% - more or less.
+Compare commission against other active validators on the same network rather than applying one universal range.
+Very low or 0% commission can be attractive, but it should be weighed against uptime, transparency, support, and long-term sustainability.

 Self-Bonded Stake

-The validator should have a high degree of self-bonded stake.
+Check whether the validator has meaningful self-delegation or self-bond where the network makes that visible.
+It can signal alignment, but it should not be evaluated in isolation.
 This is basically alignment of interests that incentivize the validator to act for the benefit of the network and its stakers.

 Validators should stake to themselves, called "self delegation".
 Validators with more at stake are incentivized to act in the best interest of the network.
 Often times a validator's reputation is worth far more than their self delegation at risk.